How to Become a Master Traveler: A Budget-Friendly Guide!

 One trick no one tells you about is how you can try and make some money while you are on the road.
 This is a more practical approach during long journeys.

 An excellent way for English speakers to earn is by using their speaking skills to their benefit.
-For instance, you can teach English to foreigners, and it will be a good time pass for you.
+For instance, you can teach English abroad, and it will be a good time pass for you.
 You may be even able to save up money for an entire trip!

 There are courses that you can take to become an expert English teacher.
 These TEFL courses are designed specifically for foreigners and how you can make it easy for them to learn the language.